-NOTE: If your department processes credit card payments online with a 3rd party vendor or a dedicated credit card machine, see Credit Card Settlement for more information.
+NOTE: If your department processes credit card payments online with a third-party vendor or a dedicated credit card machine, see Credit Card Settlement for more information.

 All overages (credits) and shortages (debits) must be recorded on the Deposit Transmittal Form using Account ID 44452.

 Shortages and overages of $50.00 or more in cash receipts must be reported immediately to the Office of Financial Services and University Bursar.